Daniel Cambronero

-Daniel Arturo Cambronero Solano (born January 8, 1986) is a Costa Rican football goalkeeper currently playing for La U Universitarios.
+Daniel Arturo Cambronero Solano (born January 8, 1986) is a Costa Rican footballer who plays as a goalkeeper.

 Club career

 After coming through the youth ranks at Saprissa, Cambronero made his professional debut for Puntarenas.
 He moved to UCR in 2007 and joined Herediano in 2011.

 International career

-Cambornero made his debut for Costa Rica in a May 2009 friendly match against Venezuela (1-1).
+Cambornero made his debut for Costa Rica in a May 2009 friendly match against Venezuela (1–1).

 He was a non-playing squad member at the 2009 CONCACAF Gold Cup.

 Personal life

-He is married to Solange Rodríguez and they have two children, Itzel and Danny.
+He is married to Solange Rodríguez and they have three children.